TheRobBrennan/nextjs-grandstack-starter-typescript/README.md

 $ npm run dev:v4
 ```

+You should be able to access the following URLs:

+- [http://localhost:3000](http://localhost:3000) - The frontend for our Next.js application
+- [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql) - The GraphIQL explorer for our backend Next.js API which will be a serverless GraphQL function on Vercel
+- [http://localhost:3000/api/ping](http://localhost:3000/api/ping) - A sample API route that will be a serverless function on Vercel

 Additionally, the following scripts have been created for managing your Docker environment based on the version of Neo4j you are using.

 Neo4j v3.5.x: